The Problem With Pursuing a “Realistic” Career

 The problem with pursuing a realistic career is that people tend to consider only two factors—job demand and job salary.

 I started this blog to help people find their path in life—from finding your passion to just getting a better job.
 Read my story here.

 In 2017 I decided to quit my job at a call center for a start-up company and get a job as a medical scribe in an emergency room.
 This was the first step toward what I thought would be my next career move—becoming a physician assistant.

 I had convinced myself that because I was always interested in health and enjoyed helping people, it was the right career for me.
-These reasons sounded much better than the reality which was that I was attracted to the high pay and security of the job.
+These reasons sounded much better than the reality: I was attracted to the high pay and job security.

 Six months later I admitted to myself that I didn’t really want to work in the medical field.
 I quit the medical scribe job and went back to the drawing board.

 Parents and teachers often encourage kids and young adults to pursue careers that they perceive to be secure or realistic.
 But the problem is that people tend to consider only two factors that make a career realistic—job demand and job salary.